mnussbaumer/workforce/README.md

 The workforce_watcher is responsible for starting workers.
 Right now it's not a supervisor so a worker that repeatedly crashes will go unnoticed, meaning it won't trigger a supervisor failure.
 This might change in the future if requested.

-It calls apply(M, F, A) and doesn't link by default to the worker, only monitors it.
+It calls apply(M, F, A) and always links to the worker.
 On an controlled shutdown it will tell all workers to exit with `shutdown`, and the same when an extra worker is to be removed.
-You probably want to use a linking start for your workers so they go down in the event the watcher goes down.

 ___
 #### Asynchronous Example in a gen_server